-The first Playhouse Theatre was branded as the Royal Avenue Theatre; opening in 1882, it was made for comic operas and burlesques that were oh so fashionable in those days.
-But this trend only lasted a few years, with a shift to ‘serious dramas’ that saw George Bernard Shaw write his first play as a last minute favour to the creative director, and end up making a career out of it.
+The Playhouse Theatre opened in 1882 as the Royal Avenue Theatre, built for comic operas and burlesques.
+This lasted a few years, with a shift to dramatic plays that saw George Bernard Shaw write his first play as a last-minute favour to the creative director, and end up making a career out of it.

-It carried on life as a mid-size theatre until the 1950s, when the BBC acquired it for radio and live recordings (including Steptoe and Son).
-It was occasionally used in the ‘60s as a live music venue for rock bands such as Led Zeppelin, The Beatles and The Rolling Stones.
+It carried on life as a mid-size theatre until the 1950s, when the BBC acquired it for radio and live recordings.
+It was occasionally used in the 1960s as a live music venue for rock bands such as Led Zeppelin and The Beatles.
 Despite these high-profile gigs, once the BBC left in 1976, the empty and unused theatre looked like it was going to face demolition – luckily, the idea to build an extra storey which could be rented out to businesses helped the Playhouse Theatre remodel, and it opened again in 1987.
-Since then, it’s hosted an eclectic mixture of shows, from campy musicals to Shakespeare plays (and everything in between.)